ArtificialLegacy/imgscal/README.md

   * `gui.wg_css_tag()` can still be used, but will not have any affect until the upstream issue is fixed.
 * When a lua panic occurs outside of the `gui.window_run()` loop, it may cause the window to not close until the process is closed.
   * Looking for a solution as calling `.Close()` on an already closed window causes GLFW to break until the process is restarted, and there is no publically exported field to check if a window is active.
-* It is currently possible to deadlock in certain circumstances.
-  * Calling a function that schedules on a collection item within a function already running for that collection item. e.g. Calling `image.size()` within the callback of `image.map()` for the same images.